 When it comes to financing your new home, choosing the right mortgage is so important – FHA loans, Conventional mortgages, down payment assistance – there are several options to choose from.
 Each loan program has its own set of guidelines, benefits, and considerations.
-Comparing loan types can help you make an informed decision of what may best fit your needs and homeownership goals.
+Comparing loan types can help you make an informed decision of what may fit your needs and homeownership goals.
 Let’s examine the difference between these two popular options: FHA loans and Conventional mortgages.

 What Is an FHA Loan?